 The weekend night market starts up in the afternoon and carries on into the late evening.
 Many people go in the evening and it does get quite busy.
 Hard to park a car sometimes.
 We go there every now and then.
 My wife can always find some clothes to buy!
 If you go in the evening, you could more or less eat your dinner at the market by buying and sampling different snacks like the yummy (and slightly spicy) fish cakes below.

-This blog likes to show a bit of local life and the weekend market is a good place to start if you want to see the real Phuket (although quite a lot of other tourists also go!).
-Remember, it's on Saturday and Sunday only.
+This blog tries to show a bit of local life and the weekend market is a good place to start if you want to see the real Phuket (although quite a lot of other tourists also go!).
+Remember, it's Saturday and Sunday only.
 Try some snacks and food from the many foodstalls, grab a cold beer from the bar that can be found somewhere in the middle of the market... actually there are a few places selling drinks.
 Easy to get to from Phuket Town.
 If you come from Patong it takes about 25 minutes.
 I think a tuk tuk will charge about 400-500 Baht.
-Or of course you can rent a moped for about 200 - 250 Baht per day.
+Or you can rent a moped for about 200 - 250 Baht per day.
 Best to go late afternoon / early evening when the temperature cools down a bit.
 Gets busier after dark and can be really quite crowded.
 Enjoy!

 Interesting Markets in Phuket

 • Phuket Town Main Market (Daily)

 • Indy Market (Wednesday/Thursday/Friday evenings)

 Phuket Weekend Night Market - Location Map

 View Phuket Weekend Market in a larger map